egy1st/zerobytes-mkdocs/docs/dc/data-manager/index.md

 n\_ZeroPad parameter padding data with "0" character

 this mean that '34' with n\_ZeroPad is 4 will be '0034'

 this is useful for indexing and searching purposes if you want , remember that is an optional parameter

 **Example:**

 DM.KeyLeaveField(oMaster, "OrderId", 5)
-# **SetLink -----**
+# **SetLink**
-It assigns the fields in your Master Recordset which are linked to related fields in Details Recordset
+It assigns the fields in your Master Recordset which are linked to related fields inDetails Recordset

 **Syntax:**